 If you are using the default resource pool, provide the following value:

-where [MY_CLUSTER] is the name of your vSphere cluster.
+MY_CLUSTER with the name of your vSphere cluster.

 String.
 When a client, like GKE on-prem, sends a request to your vCenter server, the server must prove its identity to the client by presenting a certificate or a certificate bundle.
 To verify the certificate or bundle, GKE on-prem must have the root certificate in the chain of trust.

 vCenter.caCertPath to the path of the root certificate.
 For example: